xChiro/KalanMyMoney/README.md

-# What is kalan my money?
+# What is Kalan My Money?

 According to AULEX dictionary, Kalan means guardian or protector in Maya language, and it's an appropriate name for a personal financial system (maybe not for commercial uses hehe), so that is Kalan My Money.